 3. Select your network interface from the left side (“Wi-Fi” or “Ethernet” for example),

-3. Choose the “DNS” tab at the top of the screen
+5. Choose the “DNS” tab at the top of the screen to edit, add, or remove DNS

 - Add a new DNS server: click on the [+] plus button.

 - Edit an existing DNS server: click twice on the DNS IP address you wish to change.

 - Remove a DNS server: select a DNS server IP address and then click either the [-] minus button or hit the delete key.

 6. When finished making changes to the DNS settings, click on the “OK” button.